 Who will be King and Queen of The Moors?

 For 2019 we introduced an extra challenge for those wanting to compete at the longest distances at both Dartmoor and Exmoor.
-We will update the challenge for 2020 and will announce it via social media – check back to see what you need to do to be crowned Queen of The Moors or King of The Moors!
+Now that we only have the Exmoor Swim, we will crown the oldest participants taking part the Queen of The Moors or King of The Moors!
 Plus there will be titles of Ice King and Ice Queen for those swimming “skins” of course!

 How experienced do I need to be?